 Strategy 1: Automate different aspects of app development

-- Automate the infrastructure provisioning process to free up time and resources for mission-critical innovation, improve consistency of your environments, and ensure successful deployments.
+- Automate the infrastructure provisioning process to free up time and resources for mission-critical innovation, improve the consistency of your environments, and ensure successful deployments.

 - Use concepts like Infrastructure as Code to automatically manage and provision the technology stack for your distributed app and improve the consistency and reproducibility of your environment.